wjbetech/zenite-v2/implementation.md

 - Scope: Consider refactoring the dashboard into a Projects-style dropdown with multiple pages (Tasks, Stats, Activity).
 Produce an ADR and a small prototype.
 - Files (proposal): `src/components/Dashboard/*`, routing under `src/app/dashboard/*`.
 - Acceptance criteria: ADR produced with migration plan; prototype demonstrates feasibility.

+6. Refactor Clerk avatar menu to use DaisyUI components

+- Scope: Replace custom/hand-rolled avatar menu markup in the header (currently in `src/components/Navbar.tsx`) with DaisyUI's dropdown/menu primitives where possible so the profile menu visually and behaviorally matches the rest of the app across themes.
+Ensure keyboard accessibility (Escape to close, arrow navigation where appropriate) and maintain Clerk sign-in/out behavior.
+- Files to update: `src/components/Navbar.tsx` (primary), small helpers if needed (e.g., `src/components/ThemeDropdown.tsx`), and tests in `src/components/__tests__/Navbar.test.tsx`.
+- Acceptance criteria:
+  - The avatar/profile menu uses DaisyUI classes (e.g., `dropdown`, `menu`, `dropdown-content`) or equivalent components so it inherits theme styles consistently.
+  - Menu items (Profile, Settings, Sign out) are keyboard accessible and visually consistent with other menus in the app.
+  - The Sign out action continues to call Clerk's sign-out flow; Profile/Settings items link to the appropriate routes.
+  - Unit tests updated to assert the menu structure and accessibility landmarks (role/menu, aria attributes) and visual snapshots where applicable.